 The back extension is an excellent exercise for working the spinal erectors, glutes, hamstrings, and lower back muscles.

-The spinal erectors are the primary muscles involved in the movement because they aid in spinal extension as you’re rising from a bentover position.
+The spinal erectors are the primary muscles involved in the movement because they aid in spinal extension as you rise from a bent position.
 The quadratus lumborum in the lower back also helps keep your spine from rotating while the glutes and hamstrings work together to extend the hips.

 Other Back Extension Resources